Revision date: 19 Sep 2025 · Version: 1.8 · Authors: Mustafa Aksu, Grok, ChatGPT

 --samples-vol 256 --no-plots

-Benchmark (aggregate; knee by volumes):
+Benchmark (aggregate; knee by volumes; CHSH report included):

 python rtg_bh_benchmark.py `